geocolon/keycloak-login/README.md

 npm run dev
 ```

-Open `http://localhost:3000` in your browser to see the app.
+Open `http://localhost:3000` in your browser to view the login page.